Friends of Aileu is the friendship relationship between:

 These schools have exchanged and photos and the Australian schools have raised funds to improve facilities at the schools in Aileu.
 Year 11 students from St Joseph's College and St Augustine's College have even visited Aileu a number of times to get to know their friendship schools and communities.

 Friends of Aileu and CERES Education are working on the Global Schools project, which will help connect schools in Victoria and Timor-Leste through web-based sharing of stories, experiences and resources.
+You can find out more about this project on the CERES website.

 Friends of Aileu Events